microsoft/vscode-docs/api/advanced-topics/remote-extensions.md

 Instead of relying on a third-party node module, we recommend extensions take advantage of the `vscode.env.openExternal` method to launch the default registered application on your local operating system for given URI.
 Even better, `vscode.env.openExternal` **does automatic localhost port forwarding!** You can use it to point to a local web server on a remote machine or environment and serve up content even if that port is blocked externally.

 > **Note:** Currently the forwarding mechanism in VS Online's browser-based editor only supports **http and https requests**.
 Web sockets will not work even if served up in forwarded web content or used in JavaScript code.
 However, the Remote Development and VS Online extensions for VS Code itself do not have this limitation.
+See [MicrosoftDocs/vsonline#6](https://github.com/MicrosoftDocs/vsonline/issues/6) for details.

 This API was added in VS Code 1.31.
 To start, update the `engines.vscode` value in `package.json` to at least this version and make sure you have the [correct VS Code API typings](/api/get-started/extension-anatomy#extension-manifest) installed: